FAQs

 together.
 Do we have to rotate?

-you don't develop bad dancing habits.
-You will learn faster and
+don't develop bad dancing habits.
+You will learn faster and also

-also get to meet new people if you rotate!
-However, we will not
+get to meet new people if you rotate!
+However, we will not force

 brought.